Tighter Performance Theory of FedExProx

 \section{Adaptivity}

-Next, we explore adaptive extrapolation strategies introduced by \citet{horvath2022adaptive}: \textit{gradient diversity} (\algname{GraDS}) and a variant of the classical \textit{Polyak stepsize} (\algname{StoPS}), both of which were later adapted for proximal methods by \citet{li2024power}.
-As in the constant extrapolation case, we refine the analysis by \citet{li2024power} for quadratic problems.
+We now turn to adaptive extrapolation strategies: \textit{gradient diversity} (\algname{GraDS}) and a variant of the classical \textit{Polyak stepsize} (\algname{StoPS}).
+Both were first introduced by \citet{horvath2022adaptive} and later adapted for proximal methods by \citet{li2024power}.
+As in the case of constant extrapolation, we refine the analysis by \citet{li2024power} for quadratic problems.
 Although Theorem~\ref{thm:quad_iter_ada} refers to the full participation setting, the approach can be extended to the stochastic case (see Section~\ref{sec:ada_stoch}).

 \begin{restatable}{theorem}{FEDEXPROXQITERADA} Fix any $\gamma > 0$ and consider solving non-strongly convex quadratic optimization problem~\eqref{eq:main_problem}, where $f_i(x) = \frac{1}{2} x^\top \mA_i x - b_i^\top x$ for all $i \in [n],$ with $\mA_i \in \textnormal{Sym}^{d}_{+}$ and $b_i \in \R^d$.
 Let Assumption~\ref{ass:inter} hold and consider two adaptive extrapolation strategies: \begin{enumerate} \item (\algname{FedExProx-GraDS}) Set